-The Board of Directors has a standing Audit Committee, separately-designated and established in accordance with Section 3(a)(58)(A) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), which currently consists of Sandra N. Bane, Jennifer H. Dunbar and David R. Jessick.
-The Audit Committee has been chaired by Mr. Jessick since April 2008.
-The Board of Directors has determined that each of the members of the Audit Committee is "independent" as that term is defined in Marketplace Rule 4200(a)(15) of the Nasdaq Stock Market's listing standards and meets the additional audit committee independence requirements set forth in Marketplace Rule 4350(d)(2) of the Nasdaq Stock Market's listing standards.
-The Board of Directors has determined that Mr. Jessick and Ms. Bane each qualifies as an "audit committee financial expert" as defined in the rules of the Securities and Exchange Commission.
+The Board has a standing Audit Committee, separately-designated and established in accordance with Section 3(a)(58)(A) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), which is chaired by David R. Jessick and currently consists of Mr. Jessick, Sandra N. Bane and Jennifer H. Dunbar.
+The Board has determined that each of the members of the Audit Committee (i) is "financially literate" (including the ability to read and understand financial statements) and an "independent director" (as that term is defined in Nasdaq Listing Rule 5605(a)(2)), (ii) meets the additional audit committee independence requirements set forth in Nasdaq Listing Rule 5605(c)(2), and (iii) qualifies as an "audit committee financial expert" as defined in the rules of the Securities and Exchange Commission.
+The Audit Committee held four meetings during the fiscal year ended January 3, 2016.